josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the rules were different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public dialogue, or vice versa.

+"Family values" is an easy one.
+It would be frankly difficult to find a man who embodies the idea _less_ than their candidate.
+But it doesn't matter.
+The rules aren't for them.

 The term "garbage" wasn't offensive when they used it against _other_ people, but yet, it was horrifically offensive to use that word against _them_, in exactly the same way Trump's racist rhetoric wasn't offensive, but Hillary Clinton using the word "deplorables" was.

 Republicans were anti-Russia, until Trump was pro-Russia.
 Hell, they were anti-Trump, until Trump became the path to winning at any cost.